Nov 12, 2013 - Stories

 Kalynn Oleson tested out of curiosity about her ancestry.
 An adoptee, she didn’t know much about her biological family, but she also didn’t feel compelled to find them.

-In her career she worked doing collections for banks and other financial institutions, and she was good at finding people.
+In her career, she has worked in collections for banks and other financial institutions and is good at finding people.
 It wouldn’t have been difficult for her to find her biological mother.
-She had a name from her birth certificate, but she never made an effort to connect with her.
+Although her name was on her birth certificate, she never tried to contact her.

 “I never felt the need to,” said Kalynn.
 “I also figured I’d be intruding.”

-Although Kalynn had been born in the state of Washington, her biological family’s roots were in Michigan.
+Although Kalynn was born in Washington, her biological family’s roots were in Michigan.
 Her biological mother had been in Washington State during WWII to work as a nurse when she became pregnant.
-Although Kalynn never felt she needed to connect to her biological family when she was younger, as she grew older she wanted to know more about her ancestry.
+Although Kalynn never felt she needed to connect to her biological family when she was younger, she wanted to know more about her ancestry as she grew older.

 “But I was cautious,” she said.